ryan-ms-kang/coffee-distributor-analytics/README.md

-# Coffee Distributor Analytics Pipeline
+# Coffee Distributor Analytics Freelance work

 ## **Overview**
 A global coffee bean distributor (anonymized for public display) wanted to modernize its analytics by integrating **Salesforce CRM** and **NetSuite ERP** data into a single, automated pipeline.